 - A demonstrated ability to achieve personal goals

 - Availability of time and resources to commit to community service

 - A demonstrated personal commitment to the Marshall County area and to our society as a whole.

-- Application is open to persons living or working in the Marshall County area.
+- Application is open to persons living in the Marshall County area.
 A maximum of 20 individuals are selected to participate in the program each year.